‘Fear The Walking Dead’ Season 5: New Trailer Drops Ahead Of June 2 Premiere Date

 — The Walking Dead HQ (@TWD__HQ) March 31, 2019

 In addition to this new group, an old acquaintance returns to Season 5 of Fear the Walking Dead.
 For a while now, it has been suggested that Daniel Salazar (Ruben Blades) will make a return to Fear.
-This has now been confirmed in the Season 5 trailer as he is seen with a weapon pointed at Victor Strand (Colman Domingo).
-Only time will tell whether Daniel will continue to be hostile towards the group.
+This has now been confirmed in the Season 5 trailer, as he is seen with a weapon pointed at Victor Strand (Colman Domingo).
+Only time will tell whether Daniel will continue to be hostile toward the group.

 Concern is also raised for Luciana (Danay Garcia) in the Season 5 clip after the group is shown with a herd of the undead approaching.
 All are standing except for a person on the stretcher.
-The only person missing from the group appears to be Luciana so fans are speculating that she gets injured pretty badly at some point in Season 5 of Fear the Walking Dead.
+The only person missing from the group appears to be Luciana, so fans are speculating that she gets injured pretty badly at some point in Season 5 of Fear the Walking Dead.

 And, for those of you who love the addition of Dog in The Walking Dead, it appears that Fear the Walking Dead will also get their own animal mascot: a ginger cat.